phetsims/phet-info/deployment-info/chipper-1.0.md

 3. Cleanup:
   * review `dependencies.json` and make sure they match.
-  * update version in master.
+  * update version in main.